Akshayaa-bk/Sales-Data-Analysis-and-Business-Insights/README.md

 Ensure Apache Spark is installed and properly configured.
 Review and adjust the Spark configurations if needed.
 Execute the Spark scripts in the project_file_spark in the provided sequence to perform data preprocessing, analysis, and generate insights.

-## Documents Folder
-The Documents folder contains essential project-related files:

-### Report:

-- A_Team14_report: Contains a comprehensive project report detailing objectives, methodologies, insights, and conclusions derived from the analysis.
-Presentation:

-- A_TEAM14.pptx: Includes a presentation summarizing the key findings, visualizations, and strategic recommendations.

-### Dataset:
-- OrdersandShipments.csv or other dataset files: Contains the raw data used for analysis in the project.
-Project Overview

-This project aims to analyze data from MySQL databases using Apache Spark for deriving actionable insights.
-The project report and presentation offer a detailed analysis of market trends, customer behavior, product performance, and operational efficiencies.